 This keeps everything transparent and stops you from wasting money on the wrong materials or missing deadlines because of a paperwork error.

 Building this real-time, composable ecosystem means your shop floor, OT, and your business applications, IT, are now deeply connected.
-However, hooking up production lines to business systems is a double-edged sword.
+However, connecting production lines to business systems can be a double-edged sword.
 By tearing down the silos to let data flow, you also open the door for cyber threats.
 The old “castle and moat” security model is dead.

 IT/OT Convergence